nidhaloff/deep-translator/docs/contributing.rst

 1. The pull request should include any relevant tests (located under :file:`.deep_translator/tests`)
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. Pull requests are automatically tested on GitHub for compatability with Python version 3.7, 3.8, and 3.9.
+3. Pull requests are automatically tested on GitHub for compatibility with Python version 3.7, 3.8, and 3.9.
 Please review your test results and ensure your request passes all tests.

 Tips
 ----